Informations glycogène

 The glycogen used in cosmetics is most often of plant origin and is obtained by extraction from corn or wheat.
 These are rich in starch, a macromolecule with a chemical structure similar to that of glycogen.
 In the case of corn, for example, the grains are first mechanically ground by a press to release the starch they contain.
 The extract is then subjected to centrifugations and filtrations, allowing the separation of the starch from the proteins and fibres of the plant.

 Once isolated, the starch undergoes enzymatic reactions and is transformed into glycogen.
-The amylolytic enzymes of the amylase type are generally used to hydrolyse the glycosidic bonds of the starch, which releases glucose molecules.
+Amylolytic enzymes of the amylase type are generally used to hydrolyse the glycosidic bonds of the starch, which releases glucose molecules.
 These are then polymerised to form glycogen chains under the action of other enzymes such as glycogen synthase.
 Finally, the obtained glycogen is purified by filtration to remove impurities.

 The cosmetic properties of glycogen.